supersaw-it/guides/lfcs/commands.md

 egrep -w 'man' testfile # exact word egrep -wo 'man' testfile # exact word and only the matched word

+grep 'ba*' file.txt # matches lines that contain 'b' followed by zero or more 'a's (e.g., it matches b, ba, baa, baaa) grep 'a.b' file.txt# # matches any line containing 'a', followed by any single character, followed by 'b' (e.g., it matches acb, a3b, a_b) echo -e "blahaha\nblablablahaha\nblahah\nblaXYZhaha" | egrep 'bla.*haha' # matches string "bla", zero or more of any characters (except newline), literal string "haha"

 find / -type f -size +1k -a -size -5k # find files w/ size above 1kb AND less than 5kb; use -o for OR find / -type f -perm -0755 # find files where all of the specified permission bits in MODE are set, but files may have additional permission bits set as well. find / -type f -perm /0755 # find files that have at least one of the permission bits in MODE set.
 This is the more permissive search option.